 Chat Template

 LFM2 uses a ChatML-like chat template to structure conversations.
-Here's an example conversation:
+This page covers the chat template format for both text and vision models.

 <|startoftext|><|im_start|>system